nopSolutions/nopCommerce-Docs/en/developer/tutorials/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin.md

 ![image2_1](_static/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin/image2_1.png)

- nopCommerce follows some standard naming conversion, which you can get more information from nopCommerce documentation.
-I have chosen `Nop.Plugin.Widget.HelloWorld` as my project name by following the naming conversion of nopCommerce.
+ nopCommerce follows some standard naming convention, which you can get more information from nopCommerce documentation.
+I have chosen `Nop.Plugin.Widget.HelloWorld` as my project name by following the naming convention of nopCommerce.
 And the location should be inside the */src/Plugins* directory.
 Now click **Next**.

 ![image2_2](_static/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin/image2_2.png)